 - Put half the batter into the greased muffin cup.
 Use about 2 Tbsp of batter per muffin cup.

 - With a spoon press a slight indentation into the batter and then add in a generous teaspoon of jam.

 - Cover the jam with the remaining muffin batter.
 The muffin cup should be about 2/3 full.

 - Bake at 400 degrees F oven for 20 minutes or until a toothpick comes out clean.

 - Jam or Jelly.
 You can use jam or jelly, and any flavor you like.
 My favorite is raspberry or strawberry.

 - Muffin Liners.
 I go back and forth using muffin liners.
 If I am going to share the jam muffins with someone I prefer to use a muffin liner.
 If we are just eating them ourself I will just use my favorite non stick baking spray.

 - Scoop.
 Use a scoop to make sure you get consistent size muffins.
 The muffins will cook more evenly if they are all the same size.

-Some of my other favorite breakfast treats include:
+If you love jam muffins try one of my other favorite muffin treats include: